What is attendance like at Benton Park?

 What is unauthorised absence?

 Unauthorised absence is used when no reason has been given for the absence or the reason given is not acceptable.
-For example keeping a child off school to go shopping.
+For example keeping a child off school to go shopping or going to the caravan for a long weekend.

 I need to visit family abroad in an emergency

 School recognises that many of its community has family abroad.
 They may need extended leave of absence to return home to visit family that they haven't seen for some time.
-If you feel that this may apply to you please look at the attendance on a page document and speak to either Claire Scott (FSW) or Nick Shepherd (DHT)
+If you feel that this may apply to you please fill in an absence request form and ask to speak to either Claire Scott (FSW) or Nick Shepherd (DHT)

 Why have I received an Attendance letter?

-Your child has fallen to a level of attendance that concerns the school.
-This is anything under 95%.
+Your child may have fallen to a level of attendance that concerns the school.
+This is anything under 96%.
 The school in the first instance will wish to explore the reasons behind non attendance and look to remove those barriers.

 But my child has a health condition